mschreie/hpe_oneview_ansible_handsonlabs/exercises/50_venvsetup.md

 (hpe_venv) # python3 -V
 Python 3.6.8
 ```
+HINT:<br>
+This is a captial V to show the version nummber.
+If using a lower case v, you will get into verbose interaactive mode.
+In that case hit Ctrl-D to leave phython.

 - install all needed python modules
 With your virtual environment set up and active, you can install the HPE sdks required for this use-case.
 In this workshop we will focus on :